Malia, Crete: Palace of Malia

-Malia resort
+Tourism

-Malia has transformed into a prominent holiday destination, boasting a bustling holiday resort characterized by tourism and commercial activities.
-The town's economy thrives on hotels, restaurants, gift shops, bars, and nightclubs, catering to the needs of tourists.
-Renowned for its vibrant nightlife, Malia has emerged as a top tourist hub in Crete and Europe, drawing comparisons to destinations like Ibiza and Magaluf.
+Malia has undergone transformation into prominent holiday destination, especially for European tourists, since the 1990s.
+The town's economy is increasingly tourism-centered, focusing on hotels, restaurants, gift shops, bars, and nightclubs.
+Malia has emerged as a top tourist hub in Crete and Europe, drawing comparisons to destinations like Ibiza and Magaluf.
+The tourist-focused economy is largely dormant in the winter months, with many restaurants and nightlife spots closed until the influx of foreign tourists begins in spring.

-Malia boasts a scenic sandy beach stretching from the base of the strip and extending eastward toward the vicinity of the Minoan palace of Malia.
+Malia's 6 kilometer-long coastline features sandy beach stretching from the base of the strip and extending eastward toward the vicinity of the Minoan palace.
+The seaside Dimokratias Street (Malia Beach Road) is the main thoroughfare in the newer part of the town, along which many bars, restaurants, and nightlife venues are located.

 Malia gained prominence as the setting for the 2011 British comedy film, The Inbetweeners Movie, depicting a lads' holiday adventure of the main characters.
-Over the years, Malia has seen a surge in popularity, surpassing other holiday resorts like Ayia Napa and Zante.
 Independent reviews of booking data from various travel agents indicated Malia as the favored destination among young adults in 2013.
-Additionally, the 2023 film How to Have Sex was also filmed in Malia.
+Over the years, Malia has witnessed growing popularity, with the number of visitors surpassing other Eastern Mediterranean holiday destinations like Ayia Napa and Zante.
+The town is particularly popular with British holidaymakers aged 18–30 for party and leisure-themed vacations.
+An accompanying rise in rowdy behaviour led to 95% of Malia's hotels outlawing this type of package tourism in 2017, which accounted for a 30% drop in tourism to the town in the following years.
+The 2023 movie How to Have Sex was filmed in Malia.

 Villages in Municipal Unit of Malia

 Krasi village

-Krasi village is situated approximately 46.3 km southeast of Heraklion city and just 6 km south of Malia town, nestled inland within Hersonissos Municipality at an elevation of 600 m.
-Its residents primarily engage in agricultural pursuits, particularly olive cultivation and livestock farming.
-A notable feature of the village is its square, adorned with three ancient plane trees.
-Located on the southern side of the village is the "Megalh Vrish- Ydragogio" fountain, which continues to supply water for local agricultural irrigation and the surrounding area.
-The village's church, Metamorphosis Sotiros, boasts intricate frescoes and a finely carved wooden temple.
-An archaeological highlight of the area is the "Protominoikos Tafos," a tomb unearthed in 1929 by Spiridon Marinatos, predating the Minoan era.
-Krasi also boasts a rich tradition in music and dance.
+Krasi village is situated approximately 46.3 kilometers southeast of Heraklion, the capital of Crete, and 6 kilometers south of Malia town, nestled inland within Hersonissos Municipality, at an elevation of 600 m.
+It is situated at the northwest slope of Mount Selena (1,559 meters elevation).
+Krasi's local economy is focused on agriculture, particularly olive cultivation and livestock farming.
+The southern side village features the "Megalh Vrish- Ydragogio" fountain, which serves as a source for local agricultural irrigation.
+The village has a church, Metamorphosis Sotiros, which features frescoes and a wooden temple.
+Also located within the village is the Protominoikos Tomb, an archeological finding predating the Minoan era that was unearthed in 1929 by Spyridon Marinatos.
+Krasi is also associated by locals with a tradition of music and dance.